Madani00/so_long/README.md

 - X client (application ): interact with the hardware on your machine
 - The X server runs on your computer, and the clients can run either on the same machine or on a remote machine (over a network).
 EXAMPLE : if i want to access a machine remotely and run an app that requires env to run then i can get to that machine to send me commands necessary to draw the pictures on my machine
+- X clients connect to an X server, and they speak an X11 protocol, clients can send requests to ask the X server to do something.
+A simple example of a request is CreateWindow.  clients need to tell the X server which events they're interested in.
+- MiniLibX internally uses XOpenDisplay() (Xlib function) to connect to the X server.

 ---
 - to check which one used by your system